RayHightower/RayHightower.com/about/index.markdown

 ### Tech Leadership & Speaking

 Hightower is the creator of several tech conferences, including [WindyCityRails](http://windycityrails.com).
 He served as [lead organizer of ChicagoRuby](/blog/2017/09/07/passing-the-chicagoruby-baton/) from 2007 to 2017.
-Hightower is a perpetual student, currently exploring parallelism, quantum computing, and IoT.
-He travels the world [speaking](/speaking) on technology and business growth.
+He is a perpetual student, currently exploring parallelism, quantum computing, and IoT.
+Hightower is [invited to speak](/speaking/) at tech conferences around the world, and he blogs on technology and business growth right here at [RayHightower.com](http://RayHightower.com).

 ### Early Career